moceviciusda/skill-matrix/README.md

 # Skill Matrix

-Skill Matrix is a work-in-progress web application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js) and Chakra UI.
+Skill Matrix is a team competence monitoring and individual evaluation project I used as an opportunity to learn React.
 It empowers managers and team leads to create competence matrices for evaluating the skills and competences of their team members.

+The project died when I got comfortable with the stack and realized that there were more appropriate technologies for the task that I also want to learn.
+[Bloom](https://bloom-kappa-flame.vercel.app/) is the scaled-up successor of Skill Matrix, through which I'm hoping to bring the idea to completion.

 ## Technologies Used